 The diet is not promoted by the Guinness company or by any reputable lifestyle health or diet companies, but rather appears to be a beer myth.
 Moreover, any weight loss experienced by this so-called diet is likely water loss and due to the fact that you're not really consuming any solid food.

-Guinness brews are involved in the diet.
+Guinness brews are a staple in the diet.
 Types of Guinness beer that you may be familiar with include Guinness Original Stout Draft, Guinness Extra Stout, Foreign Extra Stout and Guinness Draught.
 Stouts tend to be more bitter due to the fact that they contain additional hops in their ingredients.

-A 12-oz. serving of Guinness Draft contains 215 calories, 18 g of carbohydrates, 1.6 g of protein and an alcohol content of 4.2 percent, according to MyFitnessPal.com.
-A 12-oz. serving of Guinness Extra Stout contains 153 calories, 17.4 g of carbohydrates, 3 g of protein and an alcohol content by volume of 4.27 percent, states Beer100.com.
-A 12-oz. serving of Foreign Extra Stout contains 176 calories, 14 g of sugar, 3 g of protein and an alcohol content by volume of 7.5 percent, according to RealBeer.com.
-A 12-oz. serving of Guinness Draught contains 125 calories, 10 g of carbohydrates and an alcohol content of 4 percent, states RealBeer.com.
+A 12-ounce serving of Guinness Extra Stout contains 153 calories, 17.4 grams of carbohydrates, one gram of protein and an alcohol content by volume of 4.27 percent, according to MyPlate and Beer100.com.
+And a 12-ounce serving of Foreign Extra Stout contains approximately 225 calories and an alcohol content by volume of 7.5 percent, according to RateBeer.com.

 As far as other nutrients, though, Guinness only has trace amounts.
 It does have a little calcium, the entire complex of B vitamins — except B12 — and 0.3 milligrams of iron per pint.
 Guinness is also rich in antioxidants, which help fight inflammation in the body.